REBOOT YOUR ROUTER

 Verify your router has power.
 The router should have lights.

 Reboot the router.
-Physically unplug the power cable (shown below).
+Physically unplug the power cable (shown above).
 Wait 10-15 seconds and plug back into power.

 The brick has two ports.
 One is labeled POE and the other LAN.

 The LAN port has a cable that runs to the back of the router as shown.

 The POE port has a cable that runs to the exterior radio.
 This cable is typically run into the wall and the outside of the building.

 It is critical these cables are plugged into the correct ports.
 Plugging into the wrong ports will result in loss of connection.

 Unplug the POE (the brick) power cable from the wall outlet (power strip or battery backup).
 Wait 20 seconds and plug back into the wall outlet (power source).

 If you cannot access the wall outlet but you have access to the brick; unplug the POE cable from the brick, wait 20 seconds, plug back into the POE port (see below)